 Because some of the Standards require specific facility and equipment standards to be met, an Initial Meeting is conducted to ensure the agency is aware of their needs in these areas.
 Facility and equipment issues can be costly and agencies should know well in advance if any Standard requirements will require additional budgeting efforts.
-A local trained assessor usually conducts the initial visit to ensure the agency is aware of the documentation process, conduct a facility inspection, and to assist the agency in locating and developing directives if necessary.
+A trained assessor usually conducts the initial visit to ensure the agency is aware of the documentation process, conduct a facility inspection, and to assist the agency in locating and developing directives if necessary.

-Agencies who are proceeding under the Full Review Process can request an Initial Meeting from the ALEAP Program Director.
-A trained assessor will be provided to conduct an Initial Visit for these agencies.
+Agencies who are proceeding under the On-site Review Process can request a mock assessment from the ALEAP Program Director.
+A trained assessor will be provided to conduct this mock assessment.